Sleep Apnea Increases Chance of Stroke by 60%

 Untreated OSA creates short-term and long-term health issues that can degrade a person’s quality of life.
 In some cases, untreated obstructive sleep apnea may potentially incapacitate affected individuals.
 When OSA is left untreated, the short-term symptoms a person experiences can lead to chronic long-term issues.

 People who have untreated obstructive sleep apnea (OSA) may begin to experience health issues like high blood pressure, heart problems, and diabetes at an earlier age.
-Additionally, if sleep apnea goes ignored, they may also experience cognitive problems like poor concentration and memory loss or early-onset dementia at younger ages than is typical.
+Additionally, if sleep apnea goes ignored, they may also experience cognitive problems like poor concentration and memory loss, or face women’s dementia risks, including early-onset dementia at younger ages than is typical.

 A multitude of symptoms are associated with obstructive sleep apnea (OSA).
 Short-term effects experienced by people with untreated OSA include excessive daytime sleepiness, interrupted sleep, reduced deep sleep, poor sleep quality, fatigue, and lack of concentration.